What are stem cell exosomes?

 Comparing exosomes to stem cell therapy

-・They have good migration to target tissues.
+.
+They have good distribution to target tissues

-・Exosomes are easy to quantify (particle number).
+.
+Exosomes are easy to quantify (number of particles).

-See: An example of exosome manufacturing management (Japanese Society for Regenerative Medicine).
+See: An Example of Exosome Manufacturing Management (Japanese Society for Regenerative Medicine)

 *How to prepare and treat exosomes (Japanese Society for Regenerative Medicine 2021/3/10)